skunichetty/nbsim/README.md

 # nbsim: A N-Body Simulation
-A simulation of the gravitational interactions of n bodies in space.
-This problem is known to show chaotic behavior (highly dependent on initial conditions), which makes its study particularly fascinating.
+A command line tool simulating the gravitational interactions of planetary bodies.

 ## Setup
 To get started, clone this repo and compile the code.
 With g++: